fyohannes/Data_Elections/FinalPredictions.md

 The above graphics show predicted democratic win margins for reach state, as well as predicted electoral college outcomes.
-The first graph shows that the very few states are hardcore blue or red states, as most of the states are colored white, showing that they are quite competitive.
+The first graph shows that very few states are hardcore blue or red states, as most of the states are colored white, showing that they are quite competitive.
 The second graph depicts electoral college outcomes, with a Trump win denoted as red and a Biden win denoted as blue.

-If I were to cateogirze Colorado and New Hampshire as blue states, rather than red, than the total number of electoral votes for Biden would be 284 (Colorado is 9 electoral votes and New Hampshire is 4) and 251 votes for Trump.
-Given that overwhelmng data, poll support and historical data, show that these two states will lean left this election, my final elecotral prediction is 284 votes for Biden and 251 for Trump.
+If I were to categorize Colorado and New Hampshire as blue states, rather than red, then the total number of electoral votes for Biden would be 284 (Colorado contains 9 electoral votes and New Hampshire 4) and 251 votes for Trump.
+Given that overwhelming data, poll support, and historical data, show that these two states will lean left this election, my final electoral prediction is 284 votes for Biden and 251 for Trump.

 **<font size="2"> Investigating the State by State Model Further </font>**

-When conducting a predicitive confidence interval on my model, I found that the lower and upper bounds of my predictions ranged from -3 to 7 (-3 implying 3 fewer votes for Biden and 7 implying 7 more votes for Biden).
-The predicitive confidence intervals tell us that there's a 95 percent chance that the true value will lie anymore between those bounds.For example, Massachusetts had a predicted vote share 59.1 percent for Biden and the lower bound was -1.5, while the upper bound was around 4.8.
+When conducting a predictive confidence interval on my model, I found that the lower and upper bounds of my predictions ranged from -3 to 7 (-3 implying 3 fewer votes for Biden and 7 implying 7 more votes for Biden).
+The predictive confidence intervals tell us that there's a 95 percent chance that the true value will lie anywhere between those bounds.
+For example, Massachusetts had a predicted vote share of 59.1 percent for Biden and the lower bound was -1.5, while the upper bound was around 4.8.
 From this, we can gather that there's a 95 percent chance that Massachusetts' vote share for Biden will be between 57.6 and 63.9.

 ![Final Table 1](finaltable1.png)
 ![Final Table 2](finaltable2.png)